Tim Hitchens

-Sir Timothy Mark Hitchens, KCVO, CMG (born 1962) is a British diplomat and a former Assistant Private Secretary to the Queen Elizabeth II in the Royal Household of the Sovereign of the United Kingdom, 1999–2002.
+Sir Timothy Mark Hitchens, KCVO, CMG (born 1962) is a British diplomat and a former Assistant Private Secretary to the Queen Elizabeth II, in the Royal Household of the Sovereign of the United Kingdom, 1999–2002.

 Hitchens was seconded from the Foreign and Commonwealth Office, to which he returned to become Head of the Africa Department (Equatorial).
 He had been First Secretary Political and Information, British High Commission, Islamabad and speechwriter for Foreign Secretary Douglas Hurd.

 Early life and career

-Hitchens was born in 1962, and was educated at Dulwich College from 1972 to 1979.
+Hitchens was born in 1962, and educated at Dulwich College from 1972 to 1979.
 He then attended Christ's College, University of Cambridge, where he read English literature.
 After joining the Foreign and Commonwealth Office he studied Japanese, and then became Trade Secretary in Tokyo.

 Career

 Hitchens was Private Secretary to The Rt Hon Tristan Garel-Jones, Minister of State for Europe at the Foreign and Commonwealth Office 1990 to 1993, and speechwriter to the Foreign Secretary The Rt Hon Douglas Hurd from 1993 to 1994.
 He was Head of the Political Section at the British Embassy in Islamabad, Pakistan, 1994 to 1997.

 From 2005 to 2008 Hitchens was Deputy Ambassador at the British Embassy in Paris.

 From autumn 2008, Hitchens took up the position Director, European Political Affairs, in London.
-In August 2010 he became Director, Africa.
+In August 2010, he became Director, Africa.

-In 2012, Hitchens was appointed as HM Ambassador to Japan.
+In 2012, Hitchens was appointed HM Ambassador to Japan.
 He opened a Twitter account under the handle 'UKAmbTim' and, as of 17 May 2015, had over 7000 followers.
 He often tweets in Japanese.
 Hitchens was succeeded by Paul Madden in January 2017.

-Hitchens was appointed chief executive officer of the Commonwealth Summit 2018 in March 2017.
+In March 2017, Hitchens was appointed chief executive officer of the Commonwealth Summit 2018.

 In January 2017, Hitchens was elected President of Wolfson College, Oxford.
-He assumed this post on 1 May 2018.
+He assumed this post on 1st May 2018.